jablonskidev/how-to-make-a-docs-site/README.md

 ### Who I Am

 Hi 👋 I'm Joanna Jablonski.
 I've been working in **developer education** since 2018.
 As CircleCI's first Information Architect, I planned the replatforming of the docs site as a team of one.
-Right now, I'm a Senior Education Engineer at CircleCI.
+Right now, I'm a Staff Education Engineer at CircleCI.

 Feel free to reach out:
 - [jojab.dev](https://www.jojab.dev)